bearlike/C-98-Programs/README.md

 4. Saves the Player name and High Score in a file.

 ### 2. Tic Tac Toe
+The classic game of X's and O's developed in C++98.
 ### 3. Supermarket Database Management
+A simple C++98 project that manages a Supermarket's Product Database and Billing.

 ## Why should your first programming be C++98 ?